bpfman/bpfman/README.md

   bpfman in a Kubernetes cluster.
 - [Meet the Community](https://bpfman.io/main/governance/meetings/) for details on community meeting details.

+## Issues

+Would you like to report a bug?
+Feel free to [add an issue](https://github.com/bpfman/bpfman/issues).

+Would you like to start a conversation on a specific topic?
+Please, [open a discussion](https://github.com/bpfman/bpfman/discussions).

 ## License

 With the exception of eBPF code, everything is distributed under the terms of